dortania/OpenCore-Install-Guide/extras/big-sur/README.md

   * This is due to Asus and many other OEMs excluding certain regions from your RTC device, to resolve this we can create a new RTC device with the proper regions.
   * OpenCorePkg includes a sample SSDT that goes in-depth: [SSDT-RTC0-RANGE.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-RTC0-RANGE.dsl)

-And while not an issue, SIP has now gained a new bit so to properly disable SIP you need set `csr-acive-config` to `FF0F0000`.
+And while not an issue, SIP has now gained a new bit so to properly disable SIP you need to set `csr-active-config` to `FF0F0000`.
 See here for more info: [Disabling SIP](/troubleshooting/troubleshooting.md#disabling-sip)

 ## Installation